fcarlone/node-sql-strorefront/README.md

 `View Product Sales by Department` will display a summarized table of profits by department

-Insturctions for `Create New Department` menu option:
+Instructions for `Create New Department` menu option:
 - Enter the name of the new department
 - Enter the amount of the over-head costs

-See Supervisor View Demo below to see a video demostration
+See Supervisor View Demo below to see a video demonstration